 What is hearing loss?

 By now you might be wondering which part of the ear, or brain, controls hearing loss.
 Hearing loss can be a problem with both though.
 Damage can occur to any of the parts of your ears, but it can also be a genetic problem with your nerves.
 In order to determine which one you have, you'll have to head to your audiologist who will administer an audiogram – the test that shows you where your hearing loss occurs, so they can then find the right solution for you.

 Interested in learning more about your ears and hearing?
-Just click here to make a booking for a FREE* hearing test, or call us on 1300 308 125 today.
+Just click here to make a booking for a no cost* hearing test, or call us on 1300 308 125 today.